 While heavy-duty trucks don’t get crash-tested, we expect that you’ll be on the safer side of most collisions.

 The heavy-duty Ram is like the Ram 1500’s bodybuilding older brother.
 It’s not quite as refined, but it sure is tough.
 The coolest thing about the heavy-duty Ram is you can get a manual transmission with the turbodiesel.
 Plenty of truck guys still like to shift for themselves, but the Ram HD is the only truck that lets you do it.

 The Ram HD’s front seats — generally a 3-person bench, though the Laramie and Laramie Longhorn also offer two individual buckets — are about what you’d expect in a big rig, providing plenty of space for a wide range of physiques.
 Front passengers will notice that the Ram HD’s dashboard is similar to the Ram 1500’s, which means there’s genuine style and respectable materials quality.
 The controls are ergonomically sound, and they’re even operable by a gloved hand in most cases.
 The touchscreen, however, is considerably less straightforward.

 In addition to the 2-door Regular Cab, the Ram HD offers two 4-door configurations.
 The Crew Cab provides plenty of room for adults, while the limolike Mega Cab has so much legroom that it might as well come with rear ottomans.

 Other Cars to Consider

-Used RAM 3500 HD — If you desire one of the Ram 3500 HD’s higher trim levels but find them to be prohibitively expensive, consider a used model.
-Even a 2-year-old Ram 3500 HD includes much of the same capability you’ll get with today’s model at a substantial discount.
+Used RAM 3500 HD — If you find pricing for new versions of the Ram 3500 HD to be prohibitively expensive, consider a used model.
+Even a 2-year-old Ram 3500 HD includes most of the benefits you’ll get with today’s model at a substantial discount.